 There is a fee for the ex-parte hearing, payable at the time of filing, unless you have a waiver of fees on file.
 Refer to the Judicial Council Web Site link for the current statewide fee schedule or you may ask the Court to waive the filing fee if your household income falls below certain guidelines.
 For information and to obtain forms for a fee waiver, visit the California Courts Web Site.

-Here you will find a list of local nonprofit agencies offering a variety of parenting classes.
-A Parenting After Separation web site, maintained by the state Judicial Council website, is also provided for parents, youth and children.
+Below you will find a list of local nonprofit agencies offering a variety of parenting classes.
+A Parenting After Separation website, maintained by the Judicial Council of California, is provided for parents, youth, and children.
 Remember, if the court orders you to take a parenting class, you must take the type of class you were ordered to complete.
-For court ordered parenting classes, an on-line classes is usually not accepted unless specifically ordered or is the mandatory co-parenting class, however the online class offered by the state is a good compliment to an in person class.
+For court-ordered parenting classes, an online class is usually not accepted unless specifically ordered or is the mandatory co-parenting class, however, the online class offered by the state is a good compliment to an in person class.
 If you are ordered to take the Co-Parenting Class, make sure you complete the one on this list.

 The court may have ordered you and the other parent to set up supervised visitation.
 Your court order should say if you need to use a Professional Supervised Visitation Provider (someone who will be paid to be at the visits) or a Non Professional Supervised Visitation Provider (usually a family member or friend).
 Professional Providers must complete certain criteria and education/training requirements; the list maintained by the court contains providers who have completed this education.
 Non Professionals also must meet certain criteria.

 The lists and criteria for each are provided here:

 - Professional Supervised Visitation Providers Santa Cruz County

 - Declaration of Supervised Visitation Provider (Professional) FL-324P